speedp001/recorDiary/README.md

 - Share diary with designated Friends
 >You can shared diary with designated people.

-> 3. How to use
+3. How to use
-1) Make a id and Password
+>1) Make a id and Password
-2) Set Nickname
+>2) Set Nickname
-3) Add Main Diary
+>3) Add Main Diary

-If you want share the diary should put friend’s code User’s code can copy on the menu
+>If you want share the diary should put friend’s code
+>User’s code can copy on the menu

-4) Write diary
+>4) Write diary

 > 4. Member Role